 Good behaviour and relationships should be recognised in the same way as good work is.
-This will include the use of postcards home, phone calls and texts home.
-It is important that staff share students' successes with parents in the same way as they would inform them if a consequence became necessary.
+This will include the use of house points, green and yellow arrows postcards home, phone calls and texts home.
+It is important that staff share good behaviour students' successes with parents in the same way as they would inform them if a consequence became necessary.
 Heads of Key Stage will award nominations for 'Star of the Week' in their assemblies.
 Achievement evenings are also held each year to celebrate the achievements of the students in school.
 Parents and students are actively encouraged to attend these evenings.